Wedding Photographers of Quebec, Canada

 Shooting an elopement or small Quebec wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any courthouse, small, fast, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any DIY - do it yourself, fast, themed, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

 Map of Wedding Photojournalists Serving Quebec Couples

 Esther Gibbons is a wedding, elopement, engagement, event and portrait photographer based in Montreal, Quebec.
 Her photography is natural and authentic, with a focus on documenting real moments between people.
 She works tirelessly and has terrific timing to catch people at their best.
 Her down-to-earth, friendly approach puts couples at ease and helps create natural portraits.
 She began shooting weddings in 2009 while studying photography at Concordia University.
 Since then, she has photographed weddings of all types, from intimate family getaways in the Quebec countryside to huge celebrations at Montreal’s largest wedding venues.
 She especially loves being able to witness each wedding day from behind-the-scenes and having privileged access to tell each couple’s story.
 Thanks to Montreal’s multicultural character, she is also lucky to photograph weddings from a diverse range of cultures.
 [Montreal Wedding Photographer]